 When lawyers talk about "liability" for a car accident, they're referring to the legal responsibility to pay financial compensation for the injuries inflicted on an accident victim.
 Usually, the payment comes from the at-fault driver's insurance.

 Related Article: Steps to Take After a Car Accident While Traveling to Work

 What if Someone Else Drove My Car and Caused the Crash?

 If someone else drove your car and caused the crash, your insurance company will still be likely to cover the damages.
 However, if the damage goes beyond your policy's coverage, your friend's auto insurance may cover the remainder of the costs.

 Two types of car insurance policies will apply in this situation.
-The first is "liability insurance, and the second is collision insurance.
+The first is "liability insurance and the second is collision insurance.

-If someone with authority to drive your vehicle is at fault for an accident, the people they harmed will file an insurance claim against your policy.
+If someone with the authority to drive your vehicle is at fault for an accident, the people they harmed will file an insurance claim against your policy.
 For the damaged or injured parties, your liability coverage would cover medical bills and property damage .